HY-UDBMS/UniBench/README.md

 ## Notes

 To run the benchmark in OrientDB, you need to create a custom javascript function named <em>compareList</em> in the Functions panel of OrientDB.
-Importing the data to OrientDB by a sinle command under the DataImporting_OrientDB as follow:
+Importing the data to OrientDB by a single command under the DataImporting_OrientDB as follow:
 ```
 ./Orientimport.sh
 ```